jgraettinger/blog/README.md

 and I've offered up a moderately complex continuous map/reduce workflow.

-Why not, for example, apply a query planner that turns a higher-level language like SQL into an *internal implementation* using something like derivations and registers?
+Why not, for example, apply a query planner that turns a higher-level language like SQL into an *internal execution plan* using something like derivations and registers?

-The short answer is that a query-planner **first** approach appears incompatible with Flow's broader objectives: composable, straightforward and succinct expressions of complex and long-lived workflows, which are production-ready and integrated into the places you need them.
+The short answer is that a query-planner *first* approach appears incompatible with Flow's broader objectives: composable, straightforward and succinct expressions of complex and long-lived workflows, which are production-ready and integrated into the places you need them.
 For example:

-  * The details of the query plan (e.x. derivations and registers) *really* matter, particularly for long-lived workflows run at scale.
+  * The details of the query plan (e.x. derivations and registers) *really* matter, particularly for workflows running at scale for months or years.
     It's unavoidable that owners understand their operational aspects, and planners often get in the way of an engineer who knows what they want.

-  * Workflows must evolve over time -- joining to a new data set, enriching with extra fields, or fixing a bug -- without being forced to recompute from scratch ($$$).
+  * Workflows must evolve over time -- joining to a new data set, enriching with extra fields, or fixing a bug -- without being forced to recompute from piles of historical data (expensive!)
     Derivations allow for such changes today, but it's unclear how a planner could.

   * One team's output is often another team's input, and derivations may be re-used in many data products.
-    Optimizing the overall structure of the execution graph is often more important than the plan of a single query.
+    Optimizing the overall structure of the execution graph can be more important than the plan of a single query.

   * Flow derivations allow for general computation: